Everyone has questions.

 - Press the Enter key

-Note: To type the ~ character hold the ALT / Option key down and press N.
+Note: To type the ~ character, hold the Alt/Option key down and press N on your keyboard.

 » Demos and licenses

 Q: Where do I download demo versions, and what are the limitations?

 Demo versions of our plug-ins are available on each product page.
 Read the system requirements to make sure the plug-in is compatible with your computer setup.